bcgov/EPIC.search/search-vector-api/README.md

 #### Keyword Extraction Configuration

-* `DOCUMENT_KEYWORD_EXTRACTION_METHOD`: Method used for document keyword extraction (default: "keybert")
+* `DOCUMENT_KEYWORD_EXTRACTION_METHOD`: Method used for document keyword extraction (default: "standard")
-  * **"keybert"**: Semantic embeddings-based extraction (standard/fast modes with diversity 0.6-0.7)
+  * **"standard"**: Semantic embeddings-based extraction using KeyBERT with high-quality settings (best quality, ngrams 1-3, MMR enabled, diversity 0.8)
-  * **"tfidf"**: Statistical frequency-based extraction (simplified mode)
+  * **"fast"**: Semantic embeddings-based extraction using KeyBERT with optimized settings (faster, ngrams 1-2, MMR disabled for speed)
+  * **"simplified"**: Enhanced TF-IDF statistical extraction with domain-specific filtering (fastest, matches embedder implementation)
-  * **Impact**: Changes query keyword extraction method and search strategy to match document processing
+  * **⚠️ CRITICAL**: This setting **MUST** match your embedder's keyword extraction method for optimal search results

-> **New Feature**: The API now adapts its search strategy based on how document keywords were extracted.
-When set to "tfidf", the system prioritizes tags and semantic search over keyword matching since TF-IDF keywords are statistical rather than semantic.
-This ensures optimal performance regardless of which extraction mode your embedding service uses.
+> **🎯 Perfect Alignment Required**: The API's keyword extraction implementations are precisely engineered to match the embedder processing methods. **Query keywords must be extracted using the exact same method that was used to embed the documents.** Mismatched extraction methods will result in poor search relevance because the query keywords won't align with how document keywords were originally processed.
+All modes include comprehensive domain-specific stopword filtering (50+ environmental assessment terms) to ensure consistency.

+> **Configuration Validation**: Always verify that your search API's `DOCUMENT_KEYWORD_EXTRACTION_METHOD` matches your embedder's keyword extraction configuration.
+The three modes (standard/fast/simplified) use identical algorithms, parameters, and filtering to guarantee query-document keyword compatibility.

 #### Search Strategy Configuration